sambj24/deepbrief.github.io/_posts/2025-08-14-promptengineeringstartupguide.md

 categories: [posts]
 tags: [ai]
 author: joe
-description: "Why small businesses nee to understand Prompt Engineering and the plus and minus to driving their business."
+description: "Why small businesses need to understand Prompt Engineering and the plus and minus to driving their business."
 toc: false
 ---
 Author name: Joe Sambuco